-(a) Commencing on January 1 of the sixth calendar year of the Tribe's Gaming Activities, the Tribe shall pay on a quarterly basis to the State Gaming Agency for deposit into the Revenue Sharing Trust Fund the following annual fees in accordance with the following schedule:

-- (b) Payments pursuant to subdivision (a) shall be accompanied by a written certification that sets forth the payment schedule in subdivision (a) and specifies the date on which the Tribe's Gaming Activities commenced, the calendar year of the present Gaming Activities, and the annual payment that applies to said year (of which the accompanying payment is for one quarter). - (c) If the Tribe operates its Gaming Activities for at least two quarters during the first calendar year of its Gaming Activities, that year will be considered the first year of the Tribe's Gaming Activities for purposes of this section.
-Otherwise, the next calendar year of the Tribe's Gaming Activities will be considered the first year. - (d) The gradual payment schedule in subdivision (a) is established in consideration of the Tribe's prior status as a non-gaming tribe and its needs as a result thereof, its agreement to share a market for its Gaming Facility, and its agreement to relinquish any right to revenue sharing payments for Non-Compact Tribes afforded under other tribal-state compacts once it commences its Gaming Operation. - (e) The Tribe acknowledges that various compacts with the State provide for payments to the Revenue Sharing Trust Fund for the benefit of Non-Compact Tribes, which include Non-Gaming Tribes.
-Except as set forth in subdivision (d), nothing in this Compact affects the distribution of those payments.
-However, the payments made by the Tribe to the Revenue Sharing Trust Fund pursuant to this Compact shall be made only to Non-Gaming Tribes in equal shares with the objective of increasing the annual payment to those tribes. - (f) The Tribe shall remit the payments referenced in subdivision (a) to the California Gambling Control Commission in quarterly payments, which payments shall be due thirty (30) days following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter). - (g) The California Gambling Control Commission shall have no discretion with respect to the use or disbursement of the Revenue Sharing Trust Fund.
-Its sole authority shall be to serve as a depository of the trust funds and to disburse them on a quarterly basis to Non-

-Gaming and other Non-Compact Tribes as specified in the tribal-state compacts.
+- (a) The Tribe shall pay \$750,000 quarterly to the State Gaming Agency for deposit into the Revenue Sharing Trust Fund for distribution on an equal basis to the Non-Gaming Tribes only. - (b) The Tribe acknowledges that various compacts with the State provide for payments to the Revenue Sharing Trust Fund for the benefit of Non-Compact Tribes, which include Non-Gaming Tribes.
+Nothing in this Compact affects the distribution of those payments.
+However, the payments made by the Tribe to the Revenue Sharing Trust Fund pursuant to this Compact shall be made only to Non-Gaming Tribes in equal shares with the objective of increasing the annual payment to those tribes. - (c) The California Gambling Control Commission shall serve as trustee of the Revenue Sharing Trust Fund.
+It shall have no discretion with respect to the use or disbursement of the Revenue Sharing Trust Fund.
+The California Gambling Control Commission's sole authority shall be to serve as a depository of the trust funds and to disburse them on a quarterly basis to Non-Gaming and other Non-Compact Tribes as specified in the tribal-state compacts.
 In no event shall the State's General Fund be obligated to make up any shortfall in the Revenue Sharing Trust Fund or to pay any unpaid claims connected therewith, and Non-Compact Tribes and Non-Gaming Tribes are not third party beneficiaries of this Compact.